Need water heater help NOW? Get a Water Heater Repair Pro Fast!

 If water is spraying from the pipes that supply the water heater, immediately turn off the valve that controls the flow of water to the entire house, normally located near where the cold water pipe enters (the valve is typically outside in warm climates, inside in cold climates).
 See How to Shut Off the Water Supply.

-In some cases, the valve is located on a pipe right before the water heater and may have a red handle.
-To turn it off, rotate the handle clockwise.
-If water is spraying from the water heater, turn off the supply valve above the water heater—which may be a lever like the one shown in the photo at right— or, if there is no supply valve for the water heater, the house’s water supply valve.
+In some cases, the shut-off valve is located on a pipe right before the water heater and may have a red handle.
+To turn it off, rotate the handle clockwise or, if it is a lever like the one shown in the photo at right, pull the lever 90 degrees.
+If water is spraying from the water heater, turn off the supply valve above the water heater.
+If there is no supply valve for the water heater, shut off the house’s water supply valve.

 But the first thing to do is to empty the hot water from it!
 Drain the water heater as explained in the article How to Flush a Water Heater, but skip step number 2 because you won’t be able to wait for the water to cool.
 Water should flow through the hose until the tank is empty.